Htet-ThuAung/test/README.md

 - Enter the habit name and frequency(e.g., daily, weekly).

 #### Viewing Habits
-- Choose "View Habits" option to see a list of all your habits and their progress.
+- Choose the "View Habits" option to see a list of all your habits and their progress.

 #### Marking a Habit Complete
-- Choose "Mark Habit Complete" option and enter the habit name.
+- Choose the "Mark Habit Complete" option and enter the habit name.
 - The program will automatically record the current date as a completion data.

 #### Deleting a Habit
-- Choose "Delete Habit" option and enter the habit name to remove it from the list.
+- Choose the "Delete Habit" option and enter the habit name to remove it from the list.

 ## Testing